popolo-project/popolo-spec/specs/membership.md

     >XYZ Party

-1. The [post](/specs/post.html) held by the person in the organization
+1. the [post](/specs/post.html) held by the person in the organization

     >Chairman of the XYZ Party

+1. the [organization](/specs/organization.html) on whose behalf the person is a party to the relationship

+    >Member of the [W3C Open Government Community Group](http://www.w3.org/community/opengov/) on behalf of XYZ Inc.

 1. the date on which the relationship began